semgrep-cli contributing

 ./semgrep-core --help

-Copy this file to somewhere in your $PATH
+Copy this file to somewhere in your $PATH so semgrep-cli can find them.
+For

-directory within the repository.
+example, you may create a ~/bin/ directory within the repository.
 Include it in your $PATH

 and run the binary from there.

-Alternatively, you may include it somewhere like /usr/local/bin/
+Alternatively, you may include it somewhere like /usr/local/bin/.

 Running semgrep-cli

-directory, and then issue the following command:
+Ensure that you are in cli/ directory, and then issue the following command:

 pipenv run semgrep --help